When to Germinate Bamboo Seeds

 Weeks 1-2 : Seed germination

-Weeks 3-8 : Transferred to soil; seedling development; primary leaves emerge; height 2-6"
+Weeks 3-8 : Seedling development; primary leaves emerge; height 2-6"; transferred to potting soil mix in seedling pot/cup.

-With this typical timeline, bamboo seeds germinated in October will likely be ready to plant the following April in temperate zones.
+With this general timeline, cold hardy bamboo seeds germinated in Fall and Winter can be ready to plant the following April in temperate zones.

 Germinated Indoors ---> Planted Outdoors